utkarshk384/file-watchr/README.md

 <br />

-This will watch the `src` directory and resolve all it's dependencies and watch its `src` directory as well.
+This will watch the `src` directory for any file changes.

 <br/>
 <br/>